PaulinaCz/ATM/README.md

 Functional requirements:
 1. Program should read both files on start.
 2. Before performing other operation, user should to able to log in.
-User should also be able tolog out and switch to other account.
+User should also be able to log out and switch to other account.
 3. Operations available for logged on users:
 - help/withdraw/deposit/exit/transfer/undo/balance
 4. Logged on users, through all session until they log out should be able to check